 Additional Requirements

-In addition to the Minimum Requirements for filing a Chapter 7 or 13 Bankruptcy Case, the following requirements must be met by the deadlines mentioned.
+In addition to the Minimum Requirements for individuals filing a Chapter 7 or 13 Bankruptcy Case, the following requirements must be met by the deadlines mentioned.

 1. Schedules and Statements